U'uru

-In 1802, Tamatoa III resided in Raiatea, while the majority of his children lived in Huahine.
-Tapoa I had conquered Taha'a and resided in Raiatea, where he seemed to wield as much power as King Tamatoa himself.
-He had adopted Tetupaia, later known as Teremoemoe or Teravahine, the second daughter of Tamatoa III, and renamed her Taitaru in memory of his own daughter, who had died young.
-This adoption further strengthened family ties with the Tamatoa and reinforced the military alliance between the islands of Huahine, Raiatea, and Taha'a.
+In 1802, Tamatoa III resided in Ra'iātea, while the majority of his children lived in Huahine.
+Tapoa I had conquered Taha'a and resided in Ra'iātea, where he seemed to wield as much power as King Tamatoa himself.
+He had adopted Tetupai'a, later known as Teremo'emo'e or Teravahine, the second daughter of Tamatoa III, and renamed her Taitaru in memory of his own daughter, who had died young.
+This adoption further strengthened family ties with the Tamatoa and reinforced the military alliance between the islands of Huahine, Ra'iātea, and Taha'a.

 During this period, the island of Bora Bora remained a well-guarded fortress under the rule of chiefs Ma'i III and Tefa'aora I. After an initial failed attempt to subdue Bora Bora in January 1804, Tapoa I finally conquered the island later that year in the battle of Huri'aua.
 His daughter, Maevarua, was subsequently recognized as a principal chief of Bora Bora and Taha'a until her death on July 14, 1809.

 Tamatoa III and Tapoa I were the leading chiefs of the Leeward Islands when the English missionaries landed on Huahine in November 1808.
 The period between Cook's departure from the Leeward Islands in December 1777 and the year 1791 remains poorly documented, despite brief visits to Huahine by John Watts in 1788 and William Bligh in 1789.
-However, the writings and testimonies collected by navigators provide some insight into this tumultuous era, characterized by incessant struggles for territory among the islands of Bora Bora, Raiatea, Taha'a, and Huahine.
+However, the writings and testimonies collected by navigators provide some insight into this tumultuous era, characterized by incessant struggles for territory among the islands of Bora Bora, Ra'iātea, Taha'a, and Huahine.

 U'uru was last mentioned by the merchant and navigator John Turnbull in October 1802 in Raiatea.
 He likely died sometime after 1802 but before the arrival of the English missionaries in Huahine in November 1808, by which point he no longer appeared in written records.